 When we reached the end, we shined the flashlight around and saw many of the unique ice formations they have here.

 The formations look like ice cylinders coming out from the ground, and they get about a foot to two tall.

-If you come in the winter, then this is one you need to check out.
-In the summer I am sure it is cool as well, but it would be much like the other smaller caves without the unique formations at the end.
+If you come in the winter, then this is one you need to see.
+In the summer, I am sure it is cool as well, but it would be much like the other smaller caves without the unique formations at the end.